meet-eaysin/pfms-microservice/docs/services/lending-service.md

 - "As a user, I want to see my upcoming EMI for my Car Loan."
   **System-Driven**:
 - "Mark loan as SETTLED when balance hits 0."
+- "Convert 'Social Finance' group debt (User A owes User B $500) into a formal 'Loan' with interest."
   **Edge Cases**:
 - Early repayment (Recalculate interest?).
 - Partial payments.